durbanlegend/thag_rs/demo/README.md

  https://github.com/Textualize/rich/issues/140.
  Also, but out of scope of this script, there is no good fallback detection method provided by Windows, as per my comments in the adapted module `thag_rs::termbg`.
-Unless you have WT 1.22 or higher as above, the best bet for supporting colour schemes other than the default black is to fallback to using a configuration file (as we do) or allowing the user to specify the theme in real time.
+Unless you have WT 1.22 or higher as above, the best bet for supporting colour schemes other than the default black is to fall back to using a configuration file (as we do) or allowing the user to specify the theme in real time.
  Finally, the `termbg` crate was swallowing the first character of input in Windows and causing a "rightward march" of log output due to suppression of carriage returns in all environments.
 I've